 All of our Schools Abroad students will be required to sign a Health Pledge as a part of their participation in our programs next semester.
 The pledge includes provisions such as agreeing to receive the flu vaccine (unless there are documented religious or medical exemptions), complying will all local, in-country guidelines surrounding health and safety protocols, performing daily health checks and maintaining a contact tracing journal, not traveling outside of the host country for the duration of the program, and that violation of any part of the pledge may result in immediate removal from the program.

-Middlebury will require students studying at a Middlebury School Abroad in the Fall of 2021 to provide proof of COVID-19 vaccination to their application portal.
+Middlebury will require students studying at a Middlebury School Abroad to provide proof of COVID-19 vaccination to their application portal.

 Testing and Contact Tracing

 Middlebury will not require ongoing testing for students throughout the semester.
 If local authorities and/or host universities require this, students will need to abide.
 Students will be required to do daily health checks.
 This will be implemented as a “by virtue of showing up to the center/class, I have done a health check, and have no COVID symptoms.”
 Students will be strongly encouraged to maintain a contact journal, including timeframes, locations, and individual (if known).